ezsystems/commerce-documentation/docs/guide/basket/basket_api/basket_events/basket_events.md

 - check the total amount of a basket if the user is just allowed to order within a given budget
 - check if a user is allowed to add this product to the basket
 - perform a detailed check if the stock is still available
-- check if the minimum quantity has to be checked: You will find an example in the document [Product quantity validation](../../basket_features/product_quantity_validation.md)
+- check if the minimum quantity has to be checked.
+For an example, see [Product quantity validation](../../basket_features/product_quantity_validation.md)

 Some [standard Eventlisteners](basket_eventlistener_in_the_standard.md) in eZ Commerce  will take care that e.g. a basket preview cache is updated correctly.